pji/blackjack/README.rst

 * Card counting.
 	* Allow players to be bad at counting cards.
 	* Allow users to join a table partway through the shoe.
-* Allow for insurance less than half of initial bet.
+* Standardize range validation of bets and insurance.

 The following features are possible for future versions: